 In the 2016-17 school year, basic core programming for Grades 8 and 9 were added.

 All Cyber Stone classes are provided asynchronously - virtual classrooms are open and available to students 24/7 and do not have specific class meeting times.
 Students and teachers are in frequent and regular contact, primarily through email.
 Live, online meeting and tutorial sessions with the course teacher are available.
 Regular "attendance" and participation by students is mandatory.Cyber Stone does not offer summer school at this time.

 South East Cornerstone students will register for online courses through their local school principal.

-Students (age 21 and younger) who are not attending another SE Cornerstone school, home-based education students, students from other school divisions (external students), and adult students (age 22 and older), must complete the 2015-2016 Cyber Stone registration form and return to the Coordinator of Instructional Technology, Peggy Lawson.
-Registration for the 2016 - 2017 school year will open in mid-August.
+Students (age 21 and younger) who are not attending another SE Cornerstone school, home-based education students, students from other school divisions (external students), and adult students (age 22 and older), must complete the 2017-2018 Cyber Stone registration form and return it to the Principal of Cyber Stone, Susan Wilson.
+Registration for the 2017 - 2018 school year will open in mid-August.

 It is the responsibility of the student to ensure that all necessary pre-requisites have been met before applying to a course.

 Students under the age of 22 who are registered within South East Cornerstone Public School Division have no tuition charges for any courses offered by the school division.
 Some courses may have a materials fee and/or a refundable textbook deposit.

 External and adult students are assessed tuition of $500 per course.

 |ELA A 10, B 10||Matthew Mickleborough|